-He focuses on discovering the multi-directionality of things as the main idea to share the related experiments of lab RoMeLa in the UCLA (Robotics & Mechanisms Laboratory) students and how to lead to challenge continuously existing technologies to develop more novel robots.
-Walking, rolling, jumping robots with two, three, four, six legs or a robot that can move in all directions with just a single wheel, robots with neverbefore-seen morphology capture the The professor also took his son or something new that has not existed education and the family. before, but rather the ability to connect things that are not directly related.
+He focuses on discovering the multi-directionality of things as the main idea share to the related experiments of lab RoMeLa in the UCLA (Robotics & Mechanisms Laboratory) lead students and how to continuously challenge technologies to develop more novel robots.
+Walking, rolling, jumping robots with two, three, four, six legs or a robot that can move in all directions with just a single wheel, robots with neverbefore-seen morphology capture the The professor also took his son or something new that has not existed education and the family. but rather the ability to connect things that are not directly related.

 The 17th Asia-Pacific Conference on Giftedness came to the last day of the event.
 After three days of speeches and symposiums from scholars, it was believed that both on-site and online participants learned a lot.
 The last day of the conference kicked off with the fiveyear retrospective video of Asia-Pacific Forum for Science Talented.
-The efforts of countries in the Asia-Pacific regions to discover students' potential and cultivate students' multi-faceted abilities are obvious to all.

-Seeing Things Differently Connecting Things Unusually Keynote Speech 10 imagination and inspire people.
-Lab student for examples in his presentation RoMeLa believed that creativity is not to show the process of creation and necessarily the ability to come up with how these methods can be applied to
+The efforts of countries in the Asia-Pacific regions to discover students' potential and cultivate students' multi-faceted abilities are obvious to all imagination and inspire people.
+Lab student for examples in his presentation RoMeLa believed that creativity is not to show the process of creation and necessarily the ability to come up with how these methods can be applied to The closing speech of the conference from Academician Wing-Wuen Ip of the Academia Sinica